ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

 - an `IExternalEventHandler` implementation called `RpsEventHandler` that handles producing the output.
 - a web server wrapped in a method `serve_forever` that listens for web requests with the `HttpListener`, stores them into the context queue and notifies the external event that there is work to be done.

 We'll look into each component one by one below.
-Note: The full code can be found here: **(ref: github rps samples)**
+Note: The full code can be found here in the [rps-sample-scripts GitHub repository](https://github.com/daren-thomas/rps-sample-scripts/blob/master/StartupScripts/RpsHttpServer/rpshttpserver.py).

-Let's start with the ContextQueue:
+Let's start with the `ContextQueue`:

 ```python
 class ContextQueue(object):